-• set out how one or more of the provisions of Part IIIA are to be applied or complied with10
+set out how one or more of the provisions of Part IIIA are to be applied or complied with make provision for, or in relation to, matters required or permitted by Part IIIA to be provided for by the registered CR code.

-9 Privacy Act, s 2(e).
+&lt;sup>9 Privacy Act, s 2(e).

-10 Privacy Act, s 26N(2)(a).
+&lt;sup>10 Privacy Act, s 26N(2)(a).